 Treatment at the Adult ECMO Program

 At NYU Langone’s Adult ECMO Program, our team uses mechanical circulatory support and extracorporeal membrane oxygenation (ECMO) to take over the work of a person’s heart and lungs, allowing them to heal.
 Mechanical circulatory support and ECMO can help treat people experiencing cardiogenic shock related to heart failure or heart attack, or acute respiratory failure related to acute respiratory distress syndrome, lung failure, pneumonia, or influenza.
 These types of treatments can last a few hours or for up to a few weeks.
-Our medical team transitions your loved one from the treatment as soon as it is safe to do so.
+Our medical team transitions patients from the treatment as soon as it is safe to do so.

-ECMO and other support devices are used after other remedies, such as medications, extra oxygen, or a mechanical ventilator, are insufficient to keep oxygenated blood circulating through the body.
+ECMO and other support devices are used after other remedies, such as medications, extra oxygen, or a mechanical ventilator, prove insufficient to keep oxygenated blood circulating through the body.
 These treatments are initiated via a surgical procedure that requires anesthesia.
 The surgeon places plastic tubes called cannulas into blood vessels in the patient’s neck, chest, or leg.
-These tubes connect to the heart, transporting blood to the ECMO machine where it is enriched with oxygen and then returned to the body.
+These tubes connect to the heart, transporting blood to the ECMO machine, where it is enriched with oxygen and then returned to the body.

 Mechanical Circulatory Support and ECMO for Cardiogenic Shock

 During acute heart failure following cardiogenic shock, a mechanical circulatory support device helps the heart function.
-Our experts often use this device as a temporary treatment that could lead to recovery, a treatment before a long-term device is implanted, such as a ventricular assist device, or as a treatment before a heart transplant or lung transplant.
+Our experts may use this device as a temporary treatment that could lead to recovery, a treatment before a long-term device is implanted, such as a ventricular assist device, or as a treatment before a heart transplant or lung transplant.

 Devices used by our team include the following:

 - temporary biventricular assist device (BiVAD), to support both of the heart’s ventricles